philipHinch/philipHinch/README.md

 - 🔭 I’m currently working on ...
 Building React Projects
 - 🌱 I’m currently learning ...
-Advanced React, Jest, Node.js, Redux
+Jest, Node.js, Redux
 - 👯 I’m looking to collaborate on ...
 Different Projects
 - 🔨 I'm planning to ...
 Rebuild my portfolio using React
 - 💬 Ask me about ...
 Where I'm from :smiley: